CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Introduction

+In the context of Cryo-EM, only two supervised methods have been proposed to perform direct pose estimation given prealigned particles.
+DeepAlign \citep{Jimenez-Moreno2021}, a set of CNNs that perform binary classification over a discretisation of \(S^2\), and the approach of \citet{Lian2022} who implemented a CNN to perform direct regression of quaternions.
+However, due to its limitations, especially for symmetric data, Lian et al. finally adopted a hybrid model with a projector as in some Cryo-EM Unsupervised estimators.
+Neither of the two methods has been used in practical scenarios.

-The performance of DL pose estimation models still lags behind current methods in terms of quality and reliability.
-This gap can be partly attributed to the unique characteristics of Cryo-EM data, which differ from the natural images DL artchitectures were designed for; and, importantly, to the lack of a standardized benchmark that would allow for a direct comparison of methods in order to stimulate progress, much as ImageNet \citep{Deng2009} did for image classification.
+While much slower, classical refinement methods still outperform DL pose estimation models in terms of performance and reliability.
+This gap can be partly attributed to the unique characteristics of Cryo-EM data, which differ from the natural images DL artchitectures were designed for and, importantly, to the lack of a standardized benchmark that would allow for a direct comparison of methods in order to stimulate progress, much as ImageNet \citep{Deng2009} did for image classification.
+In this paper, we introduce CESPED (Cryo-EM Supervised Pose Estimation Dataset), a benchmark specifically designed to evaluate supervised pose estimation methods.
+As the first benchmark dedicated to pose estimation in Cryo-EM, CESPED addresses a crucial gap in the array of available datasets, which have, until now, primarily focused on other Cryo-EM challenges, such as model building \citep{Giri2024} and particle picking \citep{Gyawali2023, Dhakal2023}.
+CESPED aims to foster advancements in DL methods for particle processing by promoting improvements in supervised pose estimation models, which, due to shared architectural building blocks and data challenges, are likely to benefit methods for related tasks as well.